quarkusio/quarkus/CONTRIBUTING.md

 ### Using snapshots

-Snapshots are published daily, so you will have to wait for a snapshot containing the commits you are interested in.
+Snapshots are published daily with version `999-SNAPSHOT`, so you will have to wait for a snapshot containing the commits you are interested in.

 Then just add https://s01.oss.sonatype.org/content/repositories/snapshots as a Maven repository **and** a plugin repository in your settings xml: